aragon/hack/docs/os-3-ref.md

 	Used with `PARAM_VALUE_PARAM_ID`, it makes `args[param.id] = param.value`, so it
 	returns the parameter associated value.

-While also representing an operation, when the id is `LOGIC_OP_PARAM_ID`, only the ops below are valid.
-These operations use the parameter's value to point to other parameters index in the parameter array.
-These values are encoded as `uint32` numbers, left-shifted 32 bits to the left each (example: for example, an op that takes two inputs value would be `0x00....0000000200000001`, would be input 1, 1, and input 2, 2, refering to params at index 1 and 2).
-Available logic ops:
+While also representing an operation, when the argument ID is `LOGIC_OP_PARAM_ID` only the `Op`s below are valid.
+These operations use the parameter's value to point to other parameter indices in the parameter array.
+Any values are encoded as `uint32` numbers, each left-shifted 32 bits (for example, an `Op` that takes two inputs with a value of `0x00....0000000200000001` would have input 1, 1, and input 2, 2, refering to params at index 1 and 2).
+Here are the available logic `Op`s:
 - Not (`Op.NOT`): Takes 1 parameter index and evaluates to the opposite of what the linked parameter evaluates to.
 - And (`Op.AND`): Takes 2 parameter indices and evaluates to true if both evaluate to true.
 - Or (`Op.OR`): Takes 2 parameter indices and evaluates to true if any of them evaluate to true.
 - Exclusive or (`Op.XOR`): Takes 2 parameter indices and evaluates to true if only one of the parameters evaluate to true.
-	- If else (`Op.IF_ELSE`): Takes 3 parameters, evaluates the first parameter and if it evaluates to true, it evaluates to whatever the parameter second parameter evaluates to, otherwise it evaluates to whatever the third parameter does.
+- If else (`Op.IF_ELSE`): takes 3 parameters, evaluates the first parameter and if true, evalutes as the second parameter's evaluation, or as the third parameter's evaluation if false.

 ### 4.6 Parameter execution
-When evaluating a rule, the ACL will always evaluate the result of the first parameter.
-This first parameter can be an operation that links to other parameters and its evaluation depends on those parameter evaluation.

-Execution is recursive and the result evaluated is always the result of the eval of the first parameter.
+When evaluating a rule the ACL will always evaluate the result of the first parameter.
+This first parameter can be an operation that links to other parameters and its evaluation depends on those parameters' evaluation.
+Execution is recursive and the result evaluated is always the result of the evaluation of the first parameter.

 ### 4.7 Parameter encoding
 To encode some logic operations (AND, OR, IF-ELSE) which link to other parameters, the following helpers are provided, where the function arguments always refer to parameter indexes in the `Param` array they belong to: